 In Chapter 4, we describe an application of the influential force to medical informatics.
 As an inference from the above, on the basis of generating MI of genes, the influential force appears to endow genes with advanced network functions.
-To prove this, we developed an in silico strategy that calculates the multidimensional MI of all genes, thereby enabling a rapid computation of gene functions.
-This approach involves the development of a series of information theoretical theorems and informatics algorithms, identifying a candidate immune checkpoint with potential therapeutic targetability.
+To prove this, we developed an in silico strategy that calculates the multidimensional MI of all genes and thereby enables a rapid computation of gene functions.
+This methodology involves the following advances in theory and technology.
+The methodology yielded a series of information theoretical theorems and two informatic algorithms that led to the identification of a novel candidate for an immune checkpoint in cancer.

-- 11) Development of statistics for the microstates of MI, which allows the faster computation of MI and the p-value for two highly multidimensional random variables - 12) Demonstration of a theorem, the equivalence principle of information and probability, which states that MI for two informatons is equivalent to the p-value (especially, asymptotically equivalent to Fisher's exact p-value), thereby combining information theory and probability statistics - 13) Development of the ab initio genetic orbital (GO) method, which rapidly calculates the network function of unknown genes without performing experiments - 14) Development of STAIC (a Strategic Tool for Ab Initio Identification of Cancer genes), which facilitates the discovery of cancer genes by incorporating multiple informatics approaches - 15) Identification of a novel, potentially targetable immune checkpoint KYNU, which encodes a metabolic enzyme kynureninase
+- 11) Development of statistics for the microstates of MI, which allows the faster computation of MI and that of Fisher's exact p-value for two highly multidimensional random variables - 12) Demonstration of a theorem, the equivalence principle of information and probability, which states that MI for two informatons is equivalent to the p-value of Fisher's exact test, thereby combining information theory, probability theory, and statistics - 13) Development of the ab initio genetic orbital (GO) method, which rapidly calculates the network function of unknown genes without performing experiments - 14) Development of STAIC (a Strategic Tool for Ab Initio Identification of Cancer genes), which facilitates the discovery of cancer genes by incorporating multiple informatics approaches - 15) Identification of a potential immune checkpoint KYNU, encoding a metabolic enzyme kynureninase, as a candidate clinical marker and therapeutic target for cancer

 In 11), the algorithm uses the statistics of micro-MI at each microstate.
 The statistical mechanics of highly multidimensional informatons is necessary for analyzing the relationship between genes as well as that between quanta, by which we can obtain the probabilistic representation of the influential force between the informatons.
-In 12), while the theorem enables an informatic interpretation of the p-value between informatons, it conversely offers a probabilistic interpretation of MI.
+In 12), while the theorem enables an informatic interpretation of the probabilistic-statistical relationship between informatons, it conversely offers a probabilistic interpretation of MI.
 In 13), the GO represents the influential force in a multi-gene system, which originates from one gene and targets another gene.
 The ab initio GO method uses the same formula as the ab initio molecular orbital (MO) method.
 In 14), the combination of multiple informatic algorithms makes the identification of cancer genes efficient.
-In 15), the ab initio GO method identifies a potential immune checkpoint KYNU, which affects the prognosis of lung and pancreatic adenocarcinoma.
-Moreover, its potential therapeutic targetability is shown by the single-nucleotide polymorphism (SNP)-dependent prolongation of prognosis.
+In 15), the ab initio GO method identifies a potential immune checkpoint KYNU, which affects the prognosis of lung and pancreatic adenocarcinoma and is a candidate therapeutic target for cancer.
+This example demonstrates the applicability of the method to the medical sciences.